|

 In

-a re-trial?
-Personally I think that on the balance of probability, she was
+Personally I think that on the balance of probability, she was guilty, but this

-guilty, but this piece of totally incorrect evidence surely made her conviction
+piece of totally incorrect evidence surely made her conviction unsafe and

-unsafe and unsatisfactory to use the modern term.
-The witness evidence and
+unsatisfactory to use the modern term.
+The witness evidence and circumstantial

-circumstantial evidence remains strong and it is probable that the right
+evidence remains strong and it is probable that the right decision was reached.

 One

-the bottom of the social pile - an illiterate, immoral slut.
-Were people like
+was virtually at the bottom of the social pile - an illiterate, immoral slut.

-paths of morality, as perceived by a male dominated society?
-It is noteworthy
+and narrow" paths of morality, as perceived by a male dominated society?

-that Edith Thompson too seems to have been hanged more for immorality than
+It is noteworthy that Edith Thompson too seems to have been hanged more for immorality

 Back to Contents page